loh0um/PipelinedNiosIIProcessor/README.md

 ## Architecture

 The CPU works with a simple 5-stage pipeline constituted of the Fetch, Decode, Execute, Memory and Writeback (F-D-E-M-W) stages.
 All the instructions go through these 5 stages, even if some of them are not used.
 There are no forwarding paths, stalls or flushes.
 Furthermore, the [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture) was chosen.
-The overall structure of the CPU looks as following.
+The overall structure of the CPU looks as follows.

 <img src="images/CPU.png" width="600" />